Network Services 2020 Strategy

 - Collaboration Opportunities

 - Portfolio (Subject to Revision)

 - Policy Memos

 Network Services 2020 (NS2020) is GSA’s evolving strategy for the next generation of telecommunications and information technology (IT) infrastructure services.
-NS2020 provides a roadmap for the future of GSA’s Network Services Programs, including evolution beyond Networx, the Regional Local Service Agreements, and other current contracts.
-The NS2020 portfolio will facilitate procurement and serve as a streamlined “one stop shop” for all federal telecommunications and IT infrastructure offerings
+NS2020 provides a roadmap for the future of GSA’s Network Services Programs (NSP), including evolution beyond Networx, the Regional Local Service Agreements (LSAs), and other current contracts.
+The NS2020 portfolio will facilitate procurement and serve as a streamlined “one stop shop” for all federal telecommunications and IT infrastructure offerings.

-We envisions a new wave in strategic sourcing that connects the evolving needs of government to mission-enabling solutions.
+We envision a new wave in strategic sourcing that connects the evolving needs of government to mission-enabling solutions.